PowerCodersOrg/powercoders.org/site/content/about/_index.md

 ---
 title: About
 image: /img/header_about.jpg
-section_title: Our Team and the precious Community
+section_title: Our Team and the Precious Community
 text: >-
   It all started with a trip to the United States in 2016.
 At this time, the refugee crisis in Europe was all over the news.
 Founder Christian Hirsig met